Muskogean languages: Possible Muskogean languages

 Several sparsely attested languages have been claimed to be Muskogean languages.
 George Broadwell suggested that the languages of the Yamasee and Guale were Muskogean.
 However, William Sturtevant argued that the "Yamasee" and "Guale" data were Muscogee and that the language(s) spoken by the Yamasee and Guale people remain unknown.
 It is possible that the Yamasee were an amalgamation of several different ethnic groups and did not speak a single language.
 Chester B. DePratter describes the Yamasee as consisting mainly of speakers of Hitchiti and Guale.
 The historian Steven Oatis also describes the Yamasee as an ethnically mixed group that included people from Muskogean-speaking regions, such as the early colonial-era native towns of Hitchiti, Coweta, and Cussita.

 The Amacano, Chacato, Chine, Pacara, and Pensacola people, who lived along the Gulf Coast of Florida from the Big Bend Coast to Pensacola Bay, are reported to have spoken the same Muskogean language, which may have been closely related to Choctaw.

-Sparse evidence indicates that a Muskogean language was spoken by at least some of the people of the paramount chiefdom of Cofitachequi in northeastern South Carolina.
+Sparse evidence indicates that a Muskogean language was spoken by at least some of the people of the in Cofitachequi in northeastern South Carolina.
 If so, that would be the most eastern outpost of Muskogean.
 The people of Cofitichequi were probably absorbed by nearby Siouan and Iroquoian speakers in the late 17th century.

 A vocabulary of the Houma may be another underdocumented Western Muskogean language or a version of Mobilian Jargon, a pidgin based on Western Muskogean.